NEUROIMAGING / MAGNETIC RESONANCE

 • radiographic screening (plain film radiographs or CT) is recommended for patients with a history of gunshot wounds

-• spinal fixation hardware – the main issue is an artifact and possible heating; prefer a 1.5T scanner
+• spinal fixation hardware – the main issue is an artifact and possible heating; a 1.5T scanner should be preferred

 • piercings/microdermal piercings

-• piercings should be removed or replaced with metal-free alternatives before the examination
+• all piercings should be removed or replaced with metal-free alternatives before an MRI

-• surgical metal piercings outside the examination area are allowed
+• surgical metal piercings located outside the area to be scanned may be allowed on a case-by-case basis

 • some other devices and implants may be contraindicated – the radiologist and MRI technologist must assess the type of device